-2 min read
+3 min read

-Samsung is on its second generation of foldable phones.
+It's early 2020, Samsung is on its second generation of foldable phones.
 Motorola and Huawei are a step behind, but remain in the game.
-Will your next phone be one you can fold?

 The technology is impressive.
-All the foldable phones I’ve seen to date look great.
+All the foldable phones seen to date look great.
 They are also useful.

 From a phone maker perspective they do three important things.